Learning to use non-verbal communication is vital to improving your client relationships in your salon. U

 WALK THE TALK

-If you really want to make an impact on your clients and build strong authentic relationships, combining your non-verbal language with your spoken words in a congruent manner is imperative.
+If you really want to make an impact on your clients and build strong authentic relationships, combine your non-verbal language with your spoken words in a congruent manner.
 You may not have realised it by now but your non-verbal communication style really does speak volumes.
 The old adage, “Actions speak louder than words” really does have merit in today’s business world.

 Using the right verbal cues not only assist us to communicate better but also to connect on a deeper level.
 Something we should all be striving for in the salon business.